Crispy Roasted Chickpeas

 Tip 1: Thoroughly dry the chickpeas beforehand

-Tip 2: Stir them often while baking
+Tip 2: Stir often while baking

 Tip 4: Check your oven temperature!